rafaelcaputo2324/Trabalho_BD/gestao_eventos/docs/resumo_codigo.md

 # Resumo do Código - EventFlow

-Este documento descreve a estrutura de classes do projeto **EventFlow (Sistema de Gestão de Eventos)** de forma técnica e resumida para auxiliar o entendimento do sistema e a criação do roteiro de apresentação.
+Um resumo do projeto para ajudar quem for fazer o video

 ## Camadas do Sistema (gestaoeventos)